prml615/prml/README.md

-# Multimodal fully nonvolutional network for SEMANTIC SEGMENTATION using Keras.
+# Multimodal fully convolutional network for SEMANTIC SEGMENTATION using Keras.
 Keras implementation of Fully convolutional Network (FCN-32s)trained to predict semantically segmented images of forest like images with rgb & nir_color input images.

 The Following list describes the files :